Apply for a Wesleyan Summer Grant

 The Wesleyan Black Alumni Council (WBAC) honors the memory and spirit of alumni Bruce D. Hall ’77, James “Donnie” Rochester ’74, and Dwight L. Greene ’70 through a summer experience grant to support projects or research pertaining to the African American experience.

-All applicants will be required to answer the following two essays:
+All applicants will be required to answer two essays.

 Applicants will remain anonymous to the review committee.
 We ask that you not disclose your name in your essays.